Aparus/opensource.guide/_articles/ru/best-practices.md

 ---
-lang: en
+lang: ru
 title: Best Practices for Maintainers
 description: Making your life easier as an open source maintainer, from documenting processes to leveraging your community.
 class: best-practices
 toc:
-  what-does-it-mean-to-be-a-maintainer: "What does it mean to be a maintainer?"
+  what-does-it-mean-to-be-a-maintainer: 'What does it mean to be a maintainer?'
-  documenting-your-processes: "Documenting your processes"
+  documenting-your-processes: 'Documenting your processes'
-  learning-to-say-no: "Learning to say no"
+  learning-to-say-no: 'Learning to say no'
-  leverage-your-community: "Leverage your community"
+  leverage-your-community: 'Leverage your community'
-  bring-in-the-robots: "Bring in the robots"
+  bring-in-the-robots: 'Bring in the robots'
-  its-okay-to-hit-pause: "It’s okay to hit pause"
+  its-okay-to-hit-pause: 'It’s okay to hit pause'
 order: 5
 image: /assets/images/cards/best-practices.png
 related: